 2010 CONCILIUM PLEBIS Lazarides Gallery, London

-2009 CONCILIUM PLEBIS The Biscuit Factory's CUBE space, Newcastle
+2009 CONCILIUM PLEBIS The CUBE, The Biscuit Factory, Newcastle

 2009 CONCILIUM PLEBIS Sandford Goudie Gallery, The Customs House, Tyne and Wear